Free Kix Refill when you spend £50 or more! Visit the cart page for more details.

 • Always use the correct charger – Most vape pens and starter kits come with their own charger.
 When you’re buying a more advanced device, you may have more choice when it comes to charging.
 If your device is compatible for micro-USB charging, do not use any old micro-USB charger.
 Use the one that fits your device.
 If you don’t know, ask.
 Always use a charger that is specifically compatible with your device.

-• Always use the right batteries – We’ve covered this a fair bit, but if you still have no clue which batteries are right, ask.
+• Always use the right batteries – We’ve covered this a fair bit, but if you still are not sure which batteries are right, ask.
 Our staff know batteries inside out.
 They’ll happily recommend which ones are best.

 • Don’t cheap out – Counterfeit or poor quality batteries won’t just affect performance.
 They can compromise safety.
 Batteries aren’t something you cheap out on.
 Our range of batteries are high-quality, genuine and straight from trusted manufacturers.